MrBouzaffour/BeSocial/README.md

 ### Accessing the Application

-Open your browser and navigate to `http://localhost:8080` to see the frontend.
+Navigate to `http://localhost:8080` in your browser to access the frontend.

 ### Registering and Logging In

-- Register a new account.
+- Sign up for a new account.
-- Log in with your credentials.
+- Log in using your credentials.
-- Access the feed and other features.
+- Explore the feed and utilize other features.

 ## Resolving Port Issues

-If you encounter the error `EADDRINUSE: address already in use :::3000`, follow these steps:
+If you face the `EADDRINUSE: address already in use :::3000` error, follow the steps below to resolve it.

 ### Find and Kill the Process Using Port 3000

 #### On Windows:

 1. Open Command Prompt or PowerShell as an administrator.
-2. Run the following command to find the process using port 3000:
+2. Run the following command:
     ```bash
     netstat -ano | findstr :3000
     ```
-3. Kill the process using the PID from the previous step:
+3. Terminate the process using the PID from the output:
     ```bash
     taskkill /PID <PID> /F
     ```